- Do I need to report reusable bags I provide to customers at the point of sale?

 - I purchase non-branded bags from a wholesaler and provide them to consumers at point of sale.
 I am not putting my brand name on the bags but the packaging manufacturer’s name is on the bottom of the bag.
 Who is obligated to report this?

 - Why are stewards required to update the Methodology section on an annual basis?

-- Please ensure all HR related documents and business cards are included in your steward report.
+- Please ensure that all HR related documents and business cards are included in your steward report.

-You may supply other products that are not included in these sector tips.
+You may supply other products that are not included in this sector tip sheet.
 Please refer to the sectors listed below if you supply any of these additional products and require assistance in identifying the material category for reporting the packaging or paper products associated with these products.

 - Apparel and Accessories

 - Non-Dairy Beverages

 - Packaged Foods

 - Small Household Goods (Bedding, Bath and Kitchen)